anthonybudd/Express-ts-API-Template/README.md

 ### Commands
 There are a few helper scripts and commands for interacting with the application.

-Some commands need to be run inside the docker container, these commands have been aliased with an underscore prefix, for exmaple `npm run _db:refresh` is an alias for `docker exec -ti express-api npm run db:refresh` which actually runs `./src/scripts/refresh`
+Some commands need to be run inside the docker container, these commands have been aliased with an underscore prefix, for exmaple `npm run exec:db:refresh` is an alias for `docker exec -ti express-api npm run db:refresh` which actually runs `./src/scripts/refresh`
 | Command               | Description                   | Exmaple                          |
 | --------------------- | ----------------------------- | -------------------------------- |
 | modelCreate.ts        | Create model                  | `npm run create --model="User"` |